-In addition to our extensive experience, expertise and depth of technical knowledge, we maintain significant levels of financial strength, including equity capital, bonding and insurance, providing the safety, stability and resources necessary to successfully and safely administer your 1031 Exchange transaction.
+In addition to our regulatory oversight, extensive experience, expertise and depth of technical knowledge, we maintain significant levels of financial strength, including regulatory required equity capital, bonding and insurance, providing the safety, stability and resources necessary to successfully and safely administer your 1031 Exchange transaction.

-Your 1031 Exchange funds are bonded, insured and protected with a multi-million dollar fidelity bond (per occurrence) and errors and omissions insurance policy, general liability insurance and signficant equity capital.
+Your 1031 Exchange funds are bonded, insured and protected with a multi-million dollar fidelity bond (per occurrence) and errors and omissions insurance policy, financial institution blanket bond, general liability insurance and significant regulatory required equity capital.
 We would be happy to provide evidence of our bonding and insurance coverage to you.